Motorcycle Safety Tips

 Over the ankle foot protection

 4. Reread Your Owner's Manual

-Reread your MOM!
 Your motorcycle owner's manual has important and useful information.
-It is easy to forget some of the nuanced recommendations for your bike.
+It is easy to forget some of the recommendations for your motorcycle.
 Periodically rereading your manual does not take long but assures that you are aware of your motorcycle's operation.